 Tips for playing golf at Troia the Destroyer

-As for the golf itself, Troia is clearly one of the best courses in Portugal.
+As for the golf itself, Troia is clearly one of the best golf courses in Portugal.
 Known colloquially as ‘Troia the Destroyer’, it is challenging, particularly if you miss the fairways leaving yourself with a nasty shot from bumpy, sandy lies, often with your swing hampered by tufts of thick shrubby plants or a pine tree.

 Given its location, wind can prove another natural hazard so it pays to take timely advice on which tee boxes to play off.